2005amay/codesoft/README.md

-this is the codes for pyhthon internship
+this is the codes for python internship